Re-expansion pulmonary oedema is an uncommon but important cause of non-cardiogenic pulmonary oedema.

 - large volume pleural drainage (>3 litres)

 - young patients

-- patients in whom the lung has been down for over 7 days
+- patients in whom the lung has been collapsed for over 7 days

 - alveolar (air-space) opacity